GO2Pro/nodes/initia/peers_updater.md

 if [ "$OUR_CATCHING_UP" = "false" ]; then
 #	echo "Our server is not catching up.
 Checking block difference..."
     if [ $CURRENT_DIFF -gt 50 ]; then
-        echo "Updating peers list as the block difference is greater than 50" update_peers_and_restart "block difference [$CURRENT_DIFF] is greater than 50" else
+        # Updating peers list as the block difference is greater than 50
+        update_peers_and_restart "block difference [$CURRENT_DIFF] is greater than 50"
+    else
+        # No action taken.
         echo "Block difference [$CURRENT_DIFF] is not greater than 50.
 No action taken." fi elif [ "$OUR_CATCHING_UP" = "true" ]; then